 The Project proposes a new subdivision within Development Area 2, to the south of where Callahan Way currently terminates and to the east of Sierra Star golf course.
 The proposal is to subdivide the approximately 4.1-acre site into a PUD with 33 whole ownership townhomes.
 A maximum of 210 residential units are allowed in Development Area 2 under the Master Plan and there are currently 79 units built or entitled.
 This leaves Development Area 2 with 131 units of density remaining out of the 210.
-Approved developments in Development Area 2 include the: 1) Tallus/Obsidian project, which consists of 34 units; 2) Gray Bear I, which consists of 12 units; 3) Gray Bear II, which consists of 25 units; and 4) Gray Bear III, which consists of 8 units.
+Approved developments in Development Area 2 include the: 1) Tallus/Obsidian project, which consists of 34 units; 2) Gray Bear I, which consists of 12 units; 3) Gray Bear II, which consists of 8 units.
 The overall density in Development Area 2, including the Project, would be well below the allowable density specified in the Master Plan.
 Transient use of the Project would be allowed with an approved Use Permit.